Self-Advocate Book Project

 Whether the individual is two or thirty-two, it’s never too late to work on independent living skills.
 Self-advocate Meredith Martin, Meredith developed a blueprint to living independently with Down syndrome using the 26 letters of the alphabet to showcase the skills necessary for successful experiences when living on her own.

-To hear Meredith read ABC Building Blocks for Growing Up With Down Syndrome watch our video.
+To hear author Meredith Martin read ABC Building Blocks for Growing Up With Down Syndrome, watch our video.

 Chad’s Surprise Balloon Ride by Kelly Wallis DeWitt

 This story, based on real events of Chad, a sweet and playful boy who has Down Syndrome and loves big adventures.
 When a hot air balloon competition comes to town, he is ready for an experience as grand as the balloons floating in the sky.
 Chad brings enthusiasm to all of life’s moments, big and small.
 Chad’s grand adventure sends him soaring into the air.